 What if we could put more preventative social intervention in place before clinical intervention became so necessary?
 Men’s Health Forum explored how to best make mental health services work for men, and found that informal, non-clinical environments with a focus on tasks often provide the opportunity for frank yet caring conversation to unfold, in part because of the balance between ‘giving’ skills and experience as well as ‘taking’ advice and support.

-When looking to mitigate the impact of loneliness, isolation, uncertainty and loss of self-confidence, all arrows point to positive shared experiences and interaction being vital to improving and maintaining good mental health.
+When looking to mitigate the impact of loneliness, isolation, uncertainty and loss of self-confidence, all arrows point to positive shared experiences and interaction is vital to improving and maintaining good mental health.

 Regular commitment to rewarding and enjoyable experiential learning really can have a positive impact on our lives in the round, making us more resilient and in turn, more able to provide the care and attention our loved ones deserve.